Clifford P. Hansen Memorial Scholarship - 2024

 Available to Wyoming College Students

 The Clifford P. Hansen Memorial Scholarship is in remembrance of Clifford Hansen, who was known as a Teton country rancher, Past President of Wyoming Stock Growers Association, the Governor of Wyoming and a U.S. Senator.
 The Memorial Scholarship was established through contributions received in memory of Senator Hansen and other departed WSGA leaders.
-It recognizes an outstanding college student pursuing an education related to Wyoming's agriculture or natural resources.
+It recognizes outstanding college students pursuing an education related to Wyoming's agriculture or natural resources.
 WSGA believes that continuing education is an important asset for youth.
-The $1,000 cash scholarship will be awarded for the 2020-2021 academic year."The Hansen Memorial Scholarship serves as a reminder of the dedicated leadership provided to WSGA and to the State of Wyoming by past and current leaders of our industry," stated Executive Vice President, Jim Magagna.
+The $1,500 cash scholarships will be awarded for the upcoming academic year.

 To apply for this scholarship, the applicant must submit an official transcript and essay of 500 words or less addressing the following questions: